 (Offered as THDA 352, FAMS 342 and MUSI 352.)
 The focus of this studio course will be to create performances, installations and/or videos in multiple locations both on and off campus.
 This course is especially designed for students in dance, theater, film/video, art, music and creative writing who want to explore the challenges and potentials in creating performances and events outside of traditional "frames" or venues (e.g., the theater, the gallery, the concert hall).
 In the first part of the semester we will experiment with different techniques for working together as an ensemble and developing responses to different spaces.
 We will then select different sites--based on student interest and location access--and spend the rest of the semester creating events/performances on site.
 Interaction with communities at these sites will also be explored, connecting the artistic work to community engagement and raising awareness of the issues and ethics involved in site-specific performance.
 These projects will be performed in process and at the end of the semester in a three-day festival.
 Two 80-minute classes; outside rehearsal/lab sessions TBA.

 Requisite: Previous experience in improvisation and/or composition in dance, theater, performance, film/video, music/sound, installation, creative writing, and/or design is required.
-Spring semester.
-Professor Woodson.2016-17: Offered in Spring 2017
+Omitted 2016-17.
+Professor Woodson.2016-17: Not offered

 (Offered as ARHA 343 and FAMS 343) From the found-footage experiments of the avant-garde to the digital remixes of the networked age, artists have used pre-existing material to question the ideologies of dominant media, explore technological possibilities and play situationist pranks.
 With the advent of file-sharing platforms, streaming video and cheap DVDs, we live in an era dominated by what Hito Steyerl calls “the poor image” – low resolution, second- or third-generation images whose quality has been sacrificed for accessibility.
 The availability of this material has allowed artists to work economically and to borrow the aesthetics of cinema and television for their own purposes, but it also foregrounds many problematic questions of authorship and ownership.